Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Experiments

+We propose Imputation Occluded Skeleton from Partial Spatial-Temporal Learning (IosPSTL) to address the occlusion challenge in self-supervised action recognition.
+As shown in Table~\ref{tab:main_tab}, our approach achieves significant improvements on occluded datasets compared with the selected baselines, with approximately $8\%$ and $6\%$ gains on the occluded NTU-60 and NTU-120, respectively, compared to other methods.
+Then we would like to examine the effectiveness of the proposed cluster-agnostic KNN imputer on other self-supervised skeleton-based human action recognition baselines.
+We compare all the baselines together with our proposed OPSTL w/o imputer, w/ random imputer, and w/ cluster agnostic KNN imputer on NTU-60/120 with realistic occlusion.
+As shown in Tables~\ref{tab:non-imputed and randomly imputed ntu60},~\ref{tab:non-imputed and randomly imputed ntu120}, and~\ref{tab:LPFTSemi-imputed-ntu120}, with the help of the proposed cluster agnostic KNN imputer, almost all three downstream task performances of all the investigated methods have shown obvious improvements on both of the NTU-60 and NTU-120 datasets.

+The performance gains brought by our proposed imputer are demonstrated on the right hand side of Table~\ref{tab:non-imputed and randomly imputed ntu60} and marked by $\Delta$.

+OPSTL achieves a notable enhancement of $6\%$ and $5.84\%$ in xsub and xview of imputed NTU60, respectively.
+AimCLR demonstrates improvements of $7.92\%$ and $3.90\%$ in xsub and xset of imputed NTU120, respectively.
+The enhancement in accuracy after imputation is indicated by red upward arrows.

-We conduct a series of comparison experiments to evaluate OPSTL.
-As shown in Tables \ref{tab:non-imputed and randomly imputed ntu60},~\ref{tab:non-imputed and randomly imputed ntu120}, and~\ref{tab:LPFTSemi-imputed-ntu120}, for all the non-imputed, randomly imputed, and imputed NTU-60/120, OPSTL outperforms the current state-of-the-art method PSTL on linear evaluation.
-OPSTL is improved by $1.59\%$ and $1.95\%$ on xsub and xview of NTU-60 with realistic occlusion, respectively.
+Additionally, we conduct a series of comparison experiments to evaluate OPSTL.
+As shown in Tables \ref{tab:non-imputed and randomly imputed ntu60},~\ref{tab:non-imputed and randomly imputed ntu120}, and~\ref{tab:LPFTSemi-imputed-ntu120}, for all the non-imputed, randomly imputed, and imputed NTU-60/120, OPSTL outperforms the most performing baseline, \textit{i.e.}, PSTL on linear evaluation.
+The proposed ASM mechanism delivers performance improvements of $1.59\%$ and $1.95\%$ on xsub and xview of NTU-60 with realistic occlusion, respectively.
 In addition, OPSTL achieves a performance gain of $1.47\%$ and $2.28\%$ on xsub and xset of NTU-120 with realistic occlusion.
-OPSTL achieves not only improvements on the non-imputed dataset but also on the imputed NTU-60/120 dataset.
+Not only on the non-imputed dataset but also on xsub and xset of imputed NTU-120 achieves $2.24\%$ and $0.31\%$ improvements.